jlegatheaux/RC2020-assignments/assignment-3/README.md

   $java GetFile http://localhost:8080/IFB.mp4 http://localhost:8081/IFB.mp4 http://localhost:8082/IFB.mp4 http://localhost:8083/IFB.mp4

 In your implementation you can implement whatever solution you prefer:

   a) You can send a set of successive requests to the same server;

-  b) You can send requests to several different servers, for example in a round-robin way
+  b) You can send requests to several different servers, for example in a round-robin way;

-  c) You can send requests to several different servers, in parallel.
+  c) You can send requests to several different servers, in parallel;

-  d) Any other policy, according to the evolution of your experimental observations and decided optimizations
+  d) Any other policy, according to the evolution of your experimental observations and decided optimizations.

 Note: each server only serve one client after the previous one (it’s not a concurrent server).

 ### Output statistics